rdpoor/emacs-to-atom/README.md

 ## I wish I could...

 This is an unordered list of things that I can easily do in emacs that I don't yet know how to do in Atom.
 Each headline is a link to an Issue entry, so the Atom community is welcome to add comment there.

+### Sort lines of text alphabetically

+In emacs, `\[meta\]-x sort-region` sorts a block of lines aphabetically.
+In retrospect, I'm surprised how often I use it.

+### Tab to re-indent according to mode

+If you've messed up the indentation of a function,

+### Have something like `\[meta\]-space` for 'just one space'

+Who would think such a simple command would be so useful.  just-one-space deletes all spaces and tabs around point, leaving one space.